Kenny Kosek: Career in music

 In the early 1970s, Kenny Kosek was a member of the progressive bluegrass band Country Cooking with Peter Wernick and Tony Trischka on banjo, Russ Barenberg on guitar.
 On their first album (14 Bluegrass Instrumentals, 1971) John Miller plays bass, and Harry Gilmore mandolin.
 On their second album (1972), the band played with veteran mandolinist Frank Wakefield, and was later joined by Andy Statman (mandolin, saxophone, percussion) for the third album (Barrel of Fun, 1974), with Nondi Leonard doing the vocals on these last two albums.
 In 1974, Russ Barenberg recorded a solo guitar album with the other members of Country Cooking (Greg Root on mandolin).
 Tony Trischka and Peter Wernick went their separate ways, but Kenny Kosek accompanied them on their first albums, and would continue to play occasionally with Tony Trischka for the next fifty years.

 Between 1976 and 1978, Kenny Kosek joined banjoist Bill Keith, with whom he recorded an album in the USA (Something Auld, Something Newgrass, Something Borrowed, Something Bluegrass, Rounder, 1976) and an album in France (with Jim Collier, Hexagone, 1978).
 While in France, he also played some fiddle parts on French banjo player Jean-Marie Redon's first solo album, banjoistiquement votre, and performed at the 1978 International Folk Festival in Courville-sur-Eure, France, both with Bill Keith and Jim Collier, and with his former fellow musicians Tony Trischka and Russ Barenberg, as well as with French mandolin player Christian Seguret and bassist Lionel Wendling, who joined the two bands.

-From the mid-1970s onwards, Kenny Kosek also worked as a studio musician7, recording with Steve Goodman (1976), Chaka Kahn (en), James Taylor (1985), David Byrne (1990), Boy George, Willie Nelson, Tom Chapin, Doug Sahm, Leonard Cohen, and John Denver.
+From the mid-1970s onwards, Kenny Kosek also worked as a studio musician, recording with Steve Goodman (1976), Chaka Khan (en), James Taylor (1985), David Byrne (1990), Boy George, Willie Nelson, Tom Chapin, Doug Sahm, Leonard Cohen, and John Denver.
 He performed with the Late Night Band on the Late Night with David Letterman and at Sting's annual benefit concert for the rainforests at Carnegie Hall.

-In the eighties, Kenny Kosek replaced Richard Greene on the fiddle in the “New Blue Velvet Band”, with Jim Rooney, Eric Weissberg and Bill Keith, to tour major folk festivals in Canada, continental Europe, Great Britain, Ireland and the northeastern United States.
+In the eighties, Kenny Kosek replaced Richard Greene on the fiddle in the "New Blue Velvet Band", with Jim Rooney, Eric Weissberg and Bill Keith, to tour major folk festivals in Canada, continental Europe, Great Britain, Ireland and the northeastern United States.
 On October 15, 1987, the Jerry García Acoustic Band began a series of concerts on Broadway.
 Bluegrass multi-instrumentalist Sandy Rothman, a long-time friend of Jerry Garcia, was also a friend of Kenny Kosek, who was invited to join the band.
 After a fortnight of concerts in New York, the Jerry García Acoustic Band returned to California for more concerts at the end of 1987, where they recorded two albums, the first released at the end of 1988, and the second in 2011, twenty-two years later.
 This short collaboration helped Kenny Kosek to make a name for himself beyond studio and bluegrass circles, particularly with the Deadhead (fans of the Grateful Dead).
 The New York recordings were released in 2004 and 2015, together with the electric recordings of the Jerry Garcia Band.